 If you are planting okra in traditional rows, the rows should be 3 to 4 feet apart.
 However, this is one crop that does especially well in raised beds because they allow the soil to warm up sooner.
 Okra also does extremely well in black plastic, especially if you are trying to grow it in a cool climate.

 Okra is usually a tall crop.
-Some varieties can grow very tall-8+feet, (See picture above.-My fence is 7 1/2 feet tall!) so be sure to plant it on the north side of your garden so it doesn’t shade other crops.
+Some varieties can grow very tall – 8+ feet.
+(See picture above. – My fence is 7 1/2 feet tall!)
+Be sure to plant it on the north side of your garden so it doesn’t shade other crops.
 There are shorter varieties, and I mention some of them below.

 How to grow okra when you have a short growing season

 If your growing season is short, choose a variety of okra that has a shorter number of days to harvest, like Red Burgundy (55 days) or Clemson Spineless (64 days).
 There can be a month or more difference in the time it takes to harvest okra between different varieties.
 For more information on days to harvest, check out my post on Understanding A Seed Catalog.

 Another trick for a short growing season is to get the okra started indoors about a month before your last frost.
 You can soak the seeds, then plant them in individual pots indoors.
 To keep the seedlings from getting leggy, you will need to use a grow light.

 Once your last frost date has passed you can plant the seedlings outdoors about a foot apart.
 However, it’s ideal to wait at least another two weeks BEYOND the last frost date, since okra doesn’t like cold temperatures.

 Handle the transplants gently when planting as they have fragile roots that don’t like to be disturbed.
 Raised beds and/or black plastic will help ensure the roots stay warm when growing okra in cooler climates.